Wii Have Internet. (Update 1)

 I’ve just spent since the UK launch (8th Dec) searching for a Wii.
 I’ve traipsed all the websites, and clenched my fists at the mocking “out of stock” signs.
 I even let it drop when I walked into another game shop yesterday to find out that yes, they do have stock, but no, they aren’t going to give me one because they’re for the people who have pre-ordered.
 And not turned up four days later.

 Then I got a hot tip.
-Virgin Megastores at a shopping mall a fair bit away from me (an hour on a train) would have them in some time early this week. £30, 15 wasted hours and way too much time spent on public transport, I finally have one. → You think about everything.
+Virgin Megastores at a shopping mall a fair bit away from me (an hour on a train) would have them in some time early this week. £30, 15 wasted hours and way too much time spent on public transport, I finally have one.
+And I’ve got to say, it’s unbelievable.

 Possible Megaton – Dragon Quest IX Exclusive to Nintendo DS